huberfe/huberfe.github.io/jobs.md

 - Decision: 10 July

 With the doctoral school:
-The successful candidate will then have to apply (with my support) to the doctoral school of the university of Gdansk.
+The successful candidate will then have to apply (with my support) to the doctoral school of the University of Gdańsk.
 You will need all your documents (diploma etc) ready.

 - Application dealine: July 12 (an application fee of 250 PLN is needed for that)